-It's the middle of 2013 and we've involuntarily downsized to an inexpensive home on a 50' x 120' lot in what would be called a working-class neighborhood.
+It's the middle of 2013 and we've involuntarily downsized to an inexpensive home on a small lot in what would be called a working-class neighborhood.

 Thankful for what we have: While taking a break from unloading the scores of moving boxes, we noticed the backyard was a nice square piece of property that received full sun, and it just sort of hit us that with (quite) a bit of work it could be a small organic micro-farm.
 Thus did the journey begin.
-The main workable area is about 25' by 25' (that's feet, not acres).
+The main workable area is about 35' by 35' (that's feet, not acres).
 The bottom part of the parcel is on a fairly steep hillside covered with brush and sumac trees that may one day nurture some fruit trees.
 The property is on the border of Zone 5a and Zone 4b, the soil is sandy, and it's very windy, especially in the spring when there aren't any leaves on the trees.
-Chickens, goats, bees, or basically anything other than cats, dogs, parakeets, or tropical fish are not allowed given the small lot size.
+Chickens, goats, bees or other small livestock aren't allowed given the small lot size.

-DIY skill level: There's a DIY section on the site so I should mention that I'm somewhat handy, although defintely wouldn't consider myself an actual carpenter.
-I'm okay with rough projects liked raised beds and compost bins, but can't build anything fancy like furniture.
-I'm comfortable using a skill saw and drill, but don't own things like a tablesaw or drill press (and don't really want them).
+DIY skill level: There's a DIY section on the site so I should mention that I'm somewhat handy and comfortable using a skill saw and drill, but don't own things like a tablesaw or a drill press.
 As far as gardening skills, we've always done some small scale gardening through the years but we're definitely not Master Gardeners.
 There are thousands of authoritative gardening sites out there, and i dig organics isn't one of them.
 Some of our ideas work, and others don't.
 It's a personal website and we're simply sharing our journey.